junxiao01/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.polyu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include quadruped robot, bipedal robot and Reinforcement Learning.
+bio: My research interests include computer vision, machine learning, and signal processing methods in finance.

 # Interests to show in About widget
 interests: